CoryG89/BigEvent/docs/git.md

 If the code is ready to be pushed up to the main repository, you can go there and click Pull Request in order to submit them for merging into the main repo.
-If other commmits are added to the main repository from other team member forks then you can pull them down with the command, each team member of the organization receives notifications and can review pull requests.
-Pull requests are also linked with the issue tracking system.
+If other commmits are added to the main repository from other team member forks then you can pull them down with the command

     git pull upstream master

+You could also pull from a remote that pointed to a team members forked remote repo such as mine

+   git pull cory master

 [git]: http://git-scm.com
 [git-docs]: http://git-scm.com/docs